fransimo/shared_folder/README.md

 # Installation

 Works on any debian distribution.
-I'm using raspianOs on two raspberries (3 and 4).
-One of them (4) is scheduling the searches and classifications through Apache Airflow.
-The other one (3) is connected to the mldonkey network.
+I'm using *Raspberry Pi OS* on two raspberries (3 and 4).
+One of them is scheduling the searches and classifications through Apache Airflow.
+The other one is connected to the mldonkey network.

 For documentation and sharing I found more useful to publish a notebook.